Photo by Diego Delso

 Best Hotels in Milan: Fashion Week, Brera & Lake Como Day Trips (2026)

-Mandarin Oriental Milan's 18th-century palazzo near Montenapoleone, the Bulgari Hotel Milan's private garden off Via Montenapoleone, and Portrait Milano's Ferragamo-family luxury — Milan's finest hotels for the fashion capital in 2026.
+Mandarin Oriental Milan's 18th-century palazzo near Montenapoleone, the Bulgari Hotel Milan's private garden off Via Montenapoleone, and Portrait Milano's Ferragamo-family luxury — Milan's best hotels for the fashion capital in 2026.

 Milan: The Fashion, Design, and Food Capital